Signal Processing on the Permutahedron: Tight Spectral Frames for Ranked Data Analysis: Extensions and Future Directions

 \subsection{Partial and Incomplete Rankings}

 Our approach to construct tight frames for signals on the permutahedron can be extended to (i) \emph{partial rankings}, in which voters are allowed to include ties for one or more candidates \cite{critchlow2012metric,diaconis1989generalization,thompson1993generalized,baggerly1995visual,ukkonen2007visualizing,kidwell2008visualizing,kondor2010ranking}, and (ii) \emph{incomplete rankings}, in which voters may only rank a subset of the candidates \cite{kidwell2008visualizing,Malandro2013semigroup,clemenccon2014multiresolution,sibony2016multi,sibony2016multiresolution}.
 A common example of partial rankings is when voters list their top $k$ candidates, and the remaining $n-k$ are implicitly considered to be tied.
-The vote tallies for these partial rankings can be seen as residing on the Schreier graph $\PP_{[n-k,1,\ldots,1]}$, and therefore we can use a similar approach to generate a tight frame of dictionary atoms on this Schreier graph that capture both smoothness and symmetry information about the data.
 An example of incomplete rankings is balanced incomplete block design, where each voter is assigned $k$ out of the $n$ objects to rank, in such a way that each object is judged by the same number of voters and each pair of objects is presented to the same number of voters \cite[Ch.
 11]{marden2014analyzing}, \cite{durbin1951incomplete,cochran1957,bailey2015spectral}.
 This is used, for example, if there are too many objects for an individual to effectively compare due to time constraints or cognitive limitations.
-The results of such incomplete rankings can also be viewed as residing on the Schreier graph $\PP_{[n-k,1,\ldots,1]}$, except that each respondent only has $k!$ of the $\frac{n!}{k!}$ vertices available as voting options.
-When lifted back to the permutahedron, the vote count of each Schreier vertex is compatible with $\frac{n!}{k!}$ permutations in $\SS_n$, rather than with $(n-k)!$ permutations as in the case of partial rankings of top $k$ candidates.
 Our frame vectors may yield a naturally interpretable spanning set for the possible vote tallies in this experimental design.
 Both of these extensions merit further investigation given the myriad applications in which partial and incomplete rankings appear.